What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 What’s in your instrument case?
 Hey all, in this article, you will hear about the essential things to include in your guitar, mandolin, banjo, ukulele, violin, or fiddle instrument case.
 Every musician should have these things in their instrument case.

-Whether you are a performer, have just started lessons, or a seasoned instrumentalist, first things first, you need a case for your musical instrument.
+Whether you are a performer, have just started lessons, or a seasoned instrumentalist, you need a case for your musical instrument.

-A good case consists of a case that is sturdy and one that has several compartments or pouches where you can keep these items.
-If you show up to a gig without a strap or your favorite picks it can throw off the whole show.
+A good case is sturdy and has several compartments or pouches for your items.
+If you show up to a gig without a strap or your favorite picks, it can throw off the whole show.

-Some musicians value the items in the case just as much as you do the instrument in the case.
-Here is a list of the things which you may or may not want in your case.
-What’s in your instrument case?
+Some musicians value the items in the case just as much as they do the instrument in the case.
+Here is a list of things you may or may not want in your case.
+What's in your instrument case?

 #1 SPARE PICKS